Sagarpoudel122/sarashop/README.md

 # sarashop

-A Ecommerce Single Page Application using PWA concepts.
+A Ecommerce Single Page Application using PWA concepts and Agumented Reality.
+It focus on providing feature to have a virtual try of a product to user before they buy it.
+It uses deeping learning approach to detect human faces.

-It's an final Project of Nepathya College Student from Butwal,Nepal..
+It's an final Year Project of Nepathya College Student from Butwal,Nepal..

 ## Tools